vaimeo/codeigniter-database-diff-generator/README.md

-# codeigniter database diff sql statement generator
+# Codeigniter database diff sql statement generator

 This tool is veryusell full if you are stuck in condition where you made changes on database on localhost and after the testing you want to make same changes on production, just connect both database as src and dist and run the script, it will give you the output sql commands poisbally alter table commands, now copy this command and exicute in production database.